ljcheng999/ljc-cli/README.md

       --log-text   Display text output format in the console. (default: false)
 ```

-The `ljc-go-cli` command covers:
+The `ljc-cli` command covers:

 - The basic of an executable command
 - Logging in text/json format ([log/slog](https://pkg.go.dev/log/slog)) - the `log/slog` package supports structured logging.
 It features a flexible backend in the form of a `Handler` format.
 This guide can help you write your own handler.

-The `deploy` subcommand covers many flags, run `--help` flag with `ljc-go-cli deploy --help` for more information
+The `deploy` subcommand covers many flags, run `--help` flag with `ljc-cli deploy --help` for more information